 - Can you think of any pack leaders in your family or community?

-- How does this pack leader keep his/her pack in order?
+- How does this pack leader keep their pack in order?

 - How would you lead the pack if you were the leader?